springernature/sushi/readme.md

 # The Springer Nature SUSHI Service (Release 5)

 Here's a guideline on how to use the COUNTER Release 5 version of SUSHI, with any system capable of retrieving SUSHI feeds for Springer and/or Nature.
-Please note that SUSHI for Release 5 is completely different from the Release 4 version (scroll down for Release 4 version).
-Here is a summary of what is different:
+SUSHI for Release 5 is different than the Release 4 version.
+Here is a summary of the differences:

 - Output is JSON format by default (for C4 version it was .CSV). <br/>
 - The credentials that are valid for Release 4 SUSHI are not valid for Release 5 SUSHI. <br/>